access2justice/law-bot/README.md

 ## Data

-Test data can be found inside the data folder
+Test data can be found inside the data folder.